 From 2015 to 2017 I worked on a side-project, XCP CARDS, which aimed to be a crypto trading card platform.
-Although the website never grew beyond beta, it did lead to some of the first immutable NFTs.
+Although the website never grew beyond beta, it did lead to some of the first immutable and CC NFTs.

 November 2015 Card Notarizations